Historic wandering domains near cycles: Introduction

 First, we will consider Newhouse domains of diffeomorphisms of dimension $m\geq 3$ with homoclinic tangencies associated with periodic saddles whose multipliers $\lambda_1, \lambda_2,\dots,\lambda_{m-1},\gamma$ satisfy that $\lambda_1$ and $\lambda_2$ are non-real complex conjugate, that is, $\lambda_{1,2}=\lambda e^{\pm i\varphi}$ with $\lambda\in\mathbb{R}$, $\varphi\not=0,\pi$, and

 Recall that a saddle is \emph{sectional dissipative} if the product of any pair of multipliers is less than one in absolute value.
 This implies that the unstable index (dimension of the unstable manifold) needs to be one.
-A periodic point satisfying~\eqref{eq1} has also unstable index one, it is \emph{dissipative} (product of all multipliers is less than one) but it is not sectional dissipative.
+A periodic point satisfying~\eqref{eq1} has also unstable index one, it is \emph{dissipative} (product of all multipliers is less than one) but it is not sectional dissipative. {On the other hand, the \emph{leading multipliers} of a periodic point $P$ of period $n$ of a diffeomorphism $f$ are the nearest eigenvalues of $Df^n(P)$ to the unit circle.
+Thus, roughly speaking, we are considering Newhouse domains of homoclinic tangencies associated with dissipative but non-sectionally dissipative periodic points with non-real complex leading multipliers.
+Note that when we say~"non-real complex multipliers" we are asking that \emph{some} of the multipliers are not real (but not necessarily all).}

-As we have mentioned these kind of Newhouse domains can be obtained for $r\geq 2$ arbitrarily $C^r$-close to diffeomorphism with a homoclinic tangency associated with a periodic point satisfying~\eqref{eq1}.
-For $r=1$ (actually for any $r\geq 1$), it is not difficult to see that these Newhoses domains can be also obtained arbitrarily $C^r$-close to a $C^r$-diffeomorphism $f$ with the following~properties: \begin{enumerate}[label=(H\arabic*)] \item $f$ has a non-transverse equidimensional cycle associated with hyperbolic periodic points $P$ and $Q$.
-That is, both $P$ and $Q$ have the same unstable index and its stable and unstable invariant manifolds meet cyclically having at least one topologically non-transverse intersection; \item $Q$ has multipliers satisfying~\eqref{eq1}; \item $P$ is homoclinically related to a $cs$-blender-horseshoe $\Gamma$. \end{enumerate} This is immediately followed by using \cite[Sec.~4.3]{BD12} to get first a $C^1$-robust equidimensional tangency associated with the continuation of $Q$ and $\Gamma$ arbitrarily $C^r$-close to $f$.
-To be more precise, one gets an open set $\mathcal{N}$ of $C^r$-diffeomorphisms where $f\in \overline{\mathcal{N}}$ and every $g\in \mathcal{N}$ has a tangency between $W^s(Q_g)$ and $W^u(\Gamma_g)$ where $Q_g$ and $\Gamma_g$ are the continuations of $Q$ and $\Gamma$ for~$g$.
-After that, using the Inclination Lemma, any $g\in \mathcal{N}$ can approximate by a homoclinic tangency associated with the continuation~$Q$.
-Consequently, $\mathcal{N}$ is a $C^r$-Newhouse domain ($r\geq 1$) arbitrarily close to $f$.
-As a corollary we will obtain a similar result as in~\cite{BD99} on approximation of Newhouse domains associated with homoclinic tangencies to saddle periodic points satisfying~\eqref{eq1} from heterodimensional cycles with complex eigenvalues.
-Moreover, we will show that any diffeomorphism in a Newhouse domain of this type is contained in the closure of diffeomorphisms having historic contractive non-trivial wandering domains.
+As we have mentioned, this kind of Newhouse domains can be obtained for $r\geq 2$ arbitrarily $C^r$-close to diffeomorphism with a homoclinic tangency associated with a periodic point satisfying~\eqref{eq1}.
+For $r=1$ (actually for any $r\geq 1$), {let us consider} a $C^r$-diffeomorphism $f$ with the following~properties: \begin{enumerate}[label=(H\arabic*)] \item $f$ has a \emph{non-transverse equidimensional cycle} associated with hyperbolic periodic points $P$ and $Q$.
+That is, both $P$ and $Q$ have the same unstable index, its stable and unstable invariant manifolds meet {transversely and} cyclically and also have at least one topologically non-transverse intersection; \item $Q$ has multipliers satisfying~\eqref{eq1}; \item $P$ is homoclinically related to a $cs$-blender-horseshoe $\Gamma$. \end{enumerate}